dboyko-qa/diploma_project/README.md

 bsUserName=
 bsAccessKey=
 ```
-Default values are set for parameters for local run.
+Default values are set for parameters for local run.\
+All sensitive data can be set by system variables.
+In this project no sensitive data is stored in GitHub, but set as
+system variables for Gradle build.

 Possible combinations of test run profiles:
 ```mermaid